doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

     strategy - The strategy used to persist changes to the collection.
 Possible values are ``addToSet``, ``pushAll``, ``set``, and ``setArray``. ``pushAll`` is the default.
 See :ref:`storage_strategies` for more information.
+-
+    collectionClass - A full class name that implements ``Collection`` interface and is used to hold documents.
+Doctrine's ``ArrayCollection`` is used by default

 .. code-block:: php